 Due to the requirement for the Company to maintain UK tax resident status, directors' meetings are required to be held in the UK, with a majority of the directors present in the UK at the time of the relevant meeting.
-With lockdowns and travel restrictions imposed by governments worldwide due to COVID-19, several of the directors were unable to attend some Board and Committee meetings in 2020.
+With lockdowns and travel restrictions imposed by governments worldwide due to COVID-19, several of the directors were unable to attend some Board and Committee meetings in 2021.
 In order to ensure that a majority of directors were present in the UK at the time of the relevant meeting, certain of those directors located outside of the UK were prohibited from participating by telephone as directors in the meeting.
+However, although not participating in some meetings, those directors who were not able to travel to the UK to participate in meetings attended by telephone as observers.